 Pregnancy and birth

-Measurements in the prenatal phase of the study were conducted in two well-equipped research centers in the study area, with a close collaboration with midwives and hospitals Data collection in the prenatal phase included:
+Measurements in the prenatal phase of the study were conducted in two well-equipped research centers in the study area, with a close collaboration with midwives and hospitals.
+Data collection in the prenatal phase included:

-- Physical examinations: were planned at each visit in early pregnancy, mid-pregnancy and late pregnancy and included height, weight and blood pressure measurements of both parents.
+- Physical examinations: these were planned at each visit in early pregnancy, mid-pregnancy and late pregnancy and included height, weight and blood pressure measurements of both parents.

 - Questionnaires: mothers received four postal questionnaires and father received one postal questionnaire in the prenatal phase.
-Topics in these questionnaires vary from medical and family history to diet and from life style habits to educational level.
+Topics in these questionnaires varied from medical and family history to diet and from life style habits to educational level.

 - Biological samples: blood samples were collected in early and mid-pregnancy, at birth and cord blood at delivery.
-Urine samples of mothers have been collected and are used for measurement of several environmental exposures, metabolites and pesticides.
+Urine samples of mothers had been collected and are used for measurement of several environmental exposures, metabolites and pesticides.

 Period 0-4 years